History of Coast Survey

 1873: The Commission of Fish and Fisheries utilizes the Coast Survey steamer Bache for first deep water sampling and dredging cruises.
 This cooperative relationship continues for many years until the Fisheries Service obtains its own deep-water steamers.

-1874-1877: Coast Survey employs the great naturalist John Muir as guide and artist on "Survey of the 39th Parallel" across the Great Basin of Nevada and Utah.
+1874 to 1877: Coast Survey employs the great naturalist John Muir as guide and artist on "Survey of the 39th Parallel" across the Great Basin of Nevada and Utah.

 1882: William Ferrel designs the first tide-predicting machine used in the United States.
 This machine differs somewhat in design from any other machine up to that time.

-1899: C&GS is authorized its own flag.
-It is blue, with a white circle and a red triangle, symbolizing triangulation.
-C&GS opens a field office in Seattle, Wash., to support ships and survey field expeditions; future Pacific Marine Center.
+1899: The Coast and Geodetic Survey is authorized to fly its own flag—it is blue, with a white circle and a red triangle, symbolizing triangulation.
+The Coast and Geodetic Survey opens a field office in Seattle, Washington, to support ships and survey field expeditions; future Pacific Marine Center.

-1917: U. S. enters World War I. Commissioned Officers Corps created from field corps of the Coast and Geodetic Survey; that organization is the forerunner of NOAA Corps.
-Half of commissioned officer service transferred to Armed Services; ships Surveyor and Bache transferred to Navy.
-Ship Albatross transferred from Bureau of Fisheries to the Navy.
+1917: U.S. enters World War I. The Commissioned Officers Corps, the forerunner of the NOAA Corps, is created from the field corps of the Coast and Geodetic Survey.
+Half of commissioned officer service transferred to Armed Services.
+Ships Surveyor and Bache transferred to the Navy and Ship Albatross transferred from the Bureau of Fisheries to the Navy.

-1923-24: Coast and Geodetic Survey begins use of acoustic sounding systems; develops radio acoustic ranging, the first marine navigation system ever devised to not have to rely on some visual means of position determination.
+1923 and 1924: The Coast and Geodetic Survey begins use of acoustic sounding systems; develops radio acoustic ranging, the first marine navigation system ever devised to not have to rely on some visual means of position determination.
 This system leads to discovery of SOFAR, telemetering radio sono-buoys, and marine seismic exploration techniques.

 1927: Mississippi River Commission asks the Survey to map and analyze a disastrous flood.
 The map shows how levees were deliberately dynamited to flood the bayous and spare New Orleans.

-1941-1945: Technical capabilities of the Coast and Geodetic Survey and Weather Service are devoted completely to the war effort.
+1941 to 1945: Technical capabilities of the Coast and Geodetic Survey and Weather Service are devoted completely to the war effort.

-1942 -1945: The Coast and Geodetic Survey sends over 1000 civilian members and over ½ of its commissioned officers to the military services.
+1942 to 1945: The Coast and Geodetic Survey sends over 1,000 civilian members and over half of its commissioned officers to the military services.
 Coast Surveyors serve as hydrographers, artillery surveyors, cartographers, army engineers, intelligence officers, and geophysicists in all theaters of the war.
 Civilians on the home front produce over 100 million maps and charts for the Allied forces.
-Eleven members of the C&GS give their lives during WWII.
+Eleven members of the Coast and Geodetic Survey gave their lives during WWII.

 1943: The Hydrographic Office, U.S. Navy Department, publishes "Gazetteer (No. 4) Hawaiian Islands," based on data compiled by the U.S. Coast and Geodetic Survey.
-C&GS publishes "Geographic Names in the Coastal Areas of Alaska" from material compiled under its supervision by personnel of the Works Project Administration.
+The Coast and Geodetic Survey publishes "Geographic Names in the Coastal Areas of Alaska" from material compiled under its supervision by personnel of the Works Project Administration.

 1945: Coast Survey adapts "Gee" aerial bombardment electronic navigation system to hydrographic surveying, helps to usher in the era of marine electronic navigation.

-1962: C&GS establishes the Great Lakes Research Center, develops strong programs in coastal processes (including tides, currents, waves, and sedimentation) and water resources (water quality, water quantity, and ice and snow conditions).
+1962: The Coast and Geodetic Survey establishes the Great Lakes Research Center, and develops strong programs in coastal processes including tides, currents, waves, and sedimentation, and water resources; water quality, water quantity, ice and snow conditions.

-1965: The Environmental Science Services Administration (ESSA) is formed within the Department of Commerce, consolidates the Coast and Geodetic Survey and the Weather Bureau.
+1965: The Environmental Science Services Administration is formed within the Department of Commerce, consolidates the Coast and Geodetic Survey and the Weather Bureau.

 1969: Stratton Commission report "Our Nation and the Sea" recommends a new agency.